-The similarity of Truro Cathedral to Lincoln cathedral is notable.
-This was due to Pearson also being appointed architect of Lincoln Cathedral to design and restore the north transept, part of the south-west tower, the chapter-house and cloister.
-Truro Cathedral is only one of four cathedrals in the UK with three spires.
+The architecture of the cathedral is often likened to that of Lincoln cathedral and French cathedrals like that at Caen: a mixture of Early English (Lincoln and Salisbury) and French Gothic.
+Pearson [link] had been appointed architect of Lincoln Cathedral to design and restore the north transept, part of the south-west tower, the chapter-house and cloister.
+While the three simple spires are reminiscent of a French cathedral.
+Truro is only one of four cathedrals in the UK with three spires.

 The cathedral is vaulted throughout, its magnificent gothic arch drawing your eye up to the roof on entering the building.
 British sculptor Nathaniel Hitch created the decorative sculpture, including the exceptional reredos.

-Truro Cathedral was completed in 1910.
-John Loughborough Pearson died in 1897 and his son, Frank Loughborough Pearson, saw the project through to completion.
+Truro Cathedral was finally completed in 1910.
+John Loughborough Pearson did not live to see the completion of his masterpiece, dying in1897, although his son, Frank Loughborough Pearson, saw the project through to completion.